boolean-uk/database-cinema-booking-api/README.md

 ## Introduction

 So far, we've designed a database structure for a cinema booking system and implemented that design using an ORM.
-The next step is to build a system that allows the cinema and its customers to interact with the database.
+The next step is to build an API that allows the cinema and its customers to interact with the database.

 Frontend applications usually won't interact with a database directly, especially if it's a web app; they'll instead send instructions to a server which will process those instructions and give back a response.
 We decide how the server receives instructions, processes them and responds back by creating an API.